dkhunt27/qnap/README.md

 7) (qnap) Replace the entire YAML with the copied file contents from github (should be in clipboard already, so CTRL+A, CTRL+V)
 8) (qnap) Click `Validate YAML` and then click `Apply`
 9) (qnap) This might take a few seconds for `speedtest` to start running again, but you are done and `Speed Test` has been upgraded

+### Installing from scratch

+- Install Container Station
+- Create new application called "plexsupport" and paste plex-single/plex-support.dc.yml
+- Create new application called "plex" and paste plex-single/plex.dc.yml
+- Follow the configuration screens for setting up the various applications
+- When they are online, create the following Shared Folders in FileStation for convenience
+  - name: sonarr path: /sonarr
+  - name: radarr path: /radarr
+  - name: sabnzbd path: /sabnzbd
+  - name: nzbhydra2 path /nzbhydra2
+  - name: plex path: /plex
+- When setting up plex, point your TV library to /plex/series folder and Movie library to /plex/movies folder